 It differs from the Nature or Biotope style since the placement of plants and hardscape are quite random rather than following specific rules.

 No matter what style you prefer or if you want to build your own style, the target of every individual in aquascaping is to make a beautiful display.

 Aquascaping is where your imagination and creativity play the most significant role.
 Knowing the basic points is necessary for your success.
-Nature is mathematical before it’s beautiful and diverse.
+Nature is mathematical before it was beautiful and diverse.

-Following the rules of mathematics help you tremendously to make a lovely view in aquascaping.
+Following the rules of mathematics helps you tremendously to make a lovely view in aquascaping.